NtedBitch/bail/README.md

 ## Technical Notes

-- Supports custom pairing codes that are stable and secure
+- Support custom pairing code
-- Fixes previous issues related to pairing and authentication
+- Fixed pairing issues and more stable
-- Features interactive messages and action buttons for dynamic menu creation
-- Automatic and efficient session management for long-term stability
-- Compatible with the latest multi-device features from WhatsApp
-- Easy to integrate and customize based on your needs
-- Perfect for developing bots, customer service automation, and other communication applications
+- Fixed sendHtml to be more stable
+- Improve rich messages
 - Has 1 newsletter follow, only the owner WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029Vb6rhzWDeON0EkFJ4G2H)

 ---